differentpla-net/differentpla-net.github.io/_posts/2021/2021-12-09-k3s-raspi-iscsi.md

 tags: k3s raspberry-pi iscsi synology-nas
 ---

-The default option for persistent volumes on k3s is `local-storage`, which provisions (on-demand) the storage on the node's local disk.
+The default option for persistent volumes on k3s is `local-path`, which provisions (on-demand) the storage on the node's local disk.
 This has the unfortunate side-effect that the container is now tied to that particular node.